octoml/macho-dyld/README.md

 - There is no recurrent dependencies loading (all required modules should be preloaded in process before)
 - Works only on system with enabled JIT permissions.
 Ex: iOS under debugger.
-- Only RTLD_LAZY moade are supported
+- Only RTLD_LAZY mode is supported

 ### Borrowed files
 - ImageLoader.h